cartridge-gg/cainome/crates/rs-macro/README.md

       .expect("Call to `set_my_struct` failed");
   ```

-  To support multicall, currently `Execution` type does not expose the `Call`s.
+  To support multicall, currently `ExecutionV1` type does not expose the `Call`s.
   To circumvey this, for each of the external function an other function with `_getcall` suffix is generated:

   ```rust